zhangyihome/code-push-cli/cli/README.md

 ### Development parameter

 This specifies whether to generate a unminified, development JS bundle.
+If left unspecified, this defaults to `false` where warnings are disabled and the bundle is minified.

 ### Entry file parameter